theHaziqali/Alien-Invasion/README.md

 # Alien-Invasion
-An Ailen Invasion Game, based on laps and controlled by arrow keys, Use spacebar to fire bullets
+An Ailen Invasion Game, based on levels and controlled by arrow keys, Use spacebar to fire bullets